• Skip to primary navigation

 Notes

-• Make ahead - assemble casserole as directed.
+• Make ahead: Assemble casserole as directed.
 Before baking, cover and refrigerate for up to 1 day.
 On day of serving, set casserole on counter top while oven preheats, then bake as directed above.

-• Reheating leftovers - cover baked casserole and refrigerate for 1 to 2 days.
+• Reheating leftovers: Cover baked casserole and refrigerate for 1 to 2 days.
 Preheat oven to 300 degrees Fahrenheit and bake for 15-30 minutes, or until warmed throughout.

-• Cottage cheese can be blended in a food processor for a smooth texture, or substituted with heavy cream or half & half for a rich, smooth custard.
+• Texture: Cottage cheese can be blended in a food processor for a smooth texture, or substituted with heavy cream or half & half for a rich, smooth custard.

-• Apples can be omitted if desired, or substituted with chopped pears, 1 cup of raisins/dried apricots/dried cranberries/walnuts/pecans, or an 8 ounce can of (drained) crushed pineapple.
+• Fruit: Apples can be omitted if desired, or substituted with chopped pears, 1 cup of raisins/dried apricots/dried cranberries/walnuts/pecans, or an 8 ounce can of (drained) crushed pineapple.

 Nutrition Estimate